InfuseAI/primehub-job/README.md

-This is still in the Pre-Alpha stage.
+This is still in the Alpha stage.

 ## PrimeHub Job